alexisbellido/django-zinibu-skeleton/docs/index.rst

 You should first switch to the virtual environment you will be using with pyvenv or virtualenv.

 To install from the source using a version control system, git in this case, use --editable (-e):

   ``pip install -e git://github.com/user/django-zinibu-skeleton#egg=django-zinibu-skeleton``

 Use django-zinibu-skeleton, what was defined with the #egg parameter, for uninstalling:

   ``pip uninstall django-zinibu-skeleton``

 You can also install from the source path, which helps while developing the application while keeping it installed:

   ``pip install -e /home/user/django-zinibu-skeleton``

 --editable is actually optional so you can:

   ``pip install /home/user/django-zinibu-skeleton``

+When installing from a source path you may need to manually uninstall the package from your virtual environment.
+For a certain version of django-zinibu-skeleton (0.0.2a0) in a virtual environment called zinibu_dev, these commands should work:

+  ``rm -rf ~/pyvenvs/zinibu_dev/lib/python3.4/site-packages/znbskeleton/``

+  ``rm -rf ~/pyvenvs/zinibu_dev/lib/python3.4/site-packages/django_zinibu_skeleton-0.0.2a0-py3.4.egg-info/``

 You can see what version of the module you're using and the path where it's coming from by going to the Python shell and running:

   ``import znbskeleton``

   ``print znbskeleton.VERSION``